recode-quest/RQ-0x4-EqUpgrade/README.md

 > If you never met this system, you can try it online.
 [Nosapki](https://nosapki.nostale.club/ulepszanieeq) < This is example of simulation of upgrading equipment for Nostale MMORPG game.

-Your task for this week will be to create program to simulate **eq upgrade**(for real game or not) and count how many you need money and materials to upgrade :)
+Your task for this week will be to create program simulating **eq upgrade**(for real game or not) and count how many you need money and materials to upgrade :)

 ## RULES